 Redrock Canyons Of The Wild Escalante

-The awesome and beautiful “Slickrock Canyon Country” of southern Utah is wilderness at its best.
+River RalphThe awesome and beautiful “Slickrock Canyon Country” of southern Utah is wilderness hiking at its best.
 The Escalante River, a tributary of the Colorado, has cut a magnificent canyon system through the colorful sedimentary rocks of the Colorado Plateau.
 Sheer, red canyon walls and a variety of spectacular geologic features including arches, alcoves, and rincons characterize this wilderness.
 We’ll hike along and through the Escalante River and side canyons—ribbons of cool water, flanked by a lush growth of cottonwood, oak, box-elder, willow, and grass.
 Wildflowers abound in spring, and fall colors are spectacular in October.
-There’ll be plenty of time for exploration of side canyons, and we’ll spend at least one night camped on the unique slickrock desert above, where views of the entire landscape are utterly spectacular.
+There’ll be plenty of time for backpacking and exploration of side canyons, and we’ll also spend time including at least one night camped on the unique slickrock desert above, where views of the entire landscape are utterly spectacular.
 We’ll also see Ancestral Puebloan rock art and ruins.
 Warm sunny days and cool nights are the rule.
-We rate this backpacking Utah trip as moderate and its base is Cedar City, Utah.
-This trip is run in conjunction with Big Wild Advocates.
+We rate this Utah backpacking trip moderate and its base is Cedar City, Utah.

 MEETING TIME: Pre-trip orientation including food and gear handout plus safety talk at 6 PM the evening prior to the first day of the trip.
-So if the trip is from the 3rd to the 9th, the pre-trip meeting is 6 PM on the 2nd.
+So if the backpacking trip is from the 3rd to the 9th, the pre-trip meeting is 6 PM on the 2nd.

-TRANSPORTATION: Air service to Cedar City; call motel in advance for ground transport from airport to motel.
+PictographsTRANSPORTATION: Air service to Cedar City; call motel in advance for ground transport from airport to motel.
 Alternative: fly to Salt Lake City or Las Vegas and rent a car or ride a bus.

 TREK RATING: Daily backpacking mileage on this moderate trip varies from 3-8.
 Though uphills are limited, there are lots of stream crossings, some hiking using the river as our “trail”, some bushwhacking, and lots of sand.
 There are no maintained trails.
 Total backpack mileage is 25-30.